adobe/Marketo-SSFS-Service-Provider-Interface/ReadMe.md

 #### selfServiceFlowComplete Callback

 When processing of the invocation request has been completed, lead and activity data are returned via callback.
 Data must be passed back to lead fields and activity attributes in the same manner as described by the service definition.
+When sendin

 ##### Default Values

 Lead and activity data have have default values set through the callback.
 This can reduce the amount of data which needs to be sent over the wire, and can simplify mapping data back to Marketo if appropriate for your service.

+##### Errors

+Chunk-level errors not reported by the http response to invocation should be represented by errorCode and errorMessage in the callback payload.  errorCode is used to classify the error in Marketo service logs, and each instance will increment the error reporting count for the day.  errorMessage will be recorded to the logged event.
+Error codes for individual activities and chunk-level failures should not have overlapping names to avoid complications in statistical reporting.

+##### callbackData

+callbackData is where record-specific values for the person and activity are written in leadData and activityData respectively.
+Each callbackData must have a leadData with an _id_ property or it will be recorded as unsuccessful.
+Other properties must be defined in the serviceDefinition and mapped by an admin of the invoking instance in order to be written.
+In order to correctly report on failures to execute a job successfully for an individual record, in activityData, you should set success to false and populate errorCode with a string classifying the reason for failure, e.g. LOOKUP_VALUE_NOT_FOUND, and reason with a detailed message specific to the failure, e.g. "No value found for search parameters, Key: country Value: Cascadia."
+Error codes for individual activities and chunk-level failures should not have overlapping names to avoid complications in statistical reporting.
+If a record

 ### /status